Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier

 In order to use the hybrid estimates for reconstruction, we need to find an appropriate number of deep landmarks.
 By standard linear algebra, it suffices to have $m+1$ landmarks that form a non-degenerate simplex.
 As in the proof of Theorem~\ref{thm:main}, we can find an approximately equilateral $m$-simplex in quadratic time, directly from the adjacency matrix of the graph.
 Finally, once we have reconstructed the relative positions of all the points, it is easy to compute an isometry that shifts the reconstructed hypercube to the origin.

-Putting it all together we have the following theorem for reconstruction of RGGs in $[0, n^{1/m}]^m$.
-We omit further details of the proof.
+In order to use the hybrid estimates for reconstruction, we need to find an appropriate number of deep landmarks.
+By standard linear algebra, it suffices to have $m+1$ landmarks that form a non-degenerate simplex.
+As in the proof of Theorem~\ref{thm:main}, we can find an approximately equilateral $m$-simplex in quadratic time, directly from the adjacency matrix of the graph.
+Finally, once we have reconstructed the relative positions of all the points, it is easy to compute an isometry that shifts the reconstructed hypercube to the origin.

-\begin{theorem} Let $r=n^\alpha$ for a constant $0 < \alpha < 1/m$.
-There is an algorithm with running time $O(n^\omega \log n)$, where $\omega < 2.373$ is the matrix multiplication exponent, that with high probability reconstructs the vertex positions of a random geometric graph, modulo symmetries of the hypercube, with distortion
+Putting it all together we have the following theorem for reconstruction of RGGs in $[0, n^{1/m}]^m$. \begin{theorem} Let $r=n^\alpha$ for a constant $0 < \alpha < 1/m$.
+There is an algorithm with running time $O(n^\omega \log n)$, where $\omega < 2.373$ is the matrix multiplication exponent~\cite{AlmanW21}, that with high probability reconstructs the vertex positions of a random geometric graph, modulo symmetries of the hypercube, with distortion

 for some dimension-dependent constant $C_m$. \end{theorem}